 Gross rental yields for residential properties in Qatar range from 4.3% for villas to 6% for apartments, according to ValuStrat.

 Interest rates and the mortgage market

-In 2016, the amount of real estate loans outstanding, which include land purchases, property developments, and residential and commercial buildings, rose by 7.65% y-o-y to QAR130 billion (US$35.47 billion).
+In May 2019, the amount of real estate loans outstanding, which include land purchases, property developments, and residential and commercial buildings, increased by 5.9% y-o-y to about QAR 156.26 billion (US$42.92 billion).

-Foreigners can buy in 3 massive freehold areas:
+Foreigners can buy in various massive freehold areas:

 The Pearl is a QAR36.4 billion (US$10 billion) Riviera-style development, on a vast man-made island off the coast of Doha, the capital city.
 It provides over 40 kilometres of new coastline, linked to the mainland by a 4-lane, palm-tree lined highway.
 Doha’s international airport is only 20 km away.
 It was here that Qatar offered its first freehold properties.

 Developed by the United Development Company, The Pearl-Qatar has 16,000 villas and 25,000 apartments.